-Cement Mixing S SAFE WORK METHOD STA ATEMENT (SWMS) Т ASK OR ACTIVITY: Cement Mixi ng Business Name: ABN: SWMS# Business Address: Contact Person: Phone: E jil: THIS SAFE WORK METHOD STATEMENT IS APPROVED BY THE PCL OF THE ROJECT Under the Work Health and Safety Regulation (WHS Regulation), a person conduct the proposed work starts. cting a business or under a (PC 1) is required to en that a safe work method s statement (SWMS) is prepared before Full Name: Signature: Title: Date: Details of the person(s) responsible for ensuring implementation, monitoring a opliance the VMS a well as review s and modifications of the SWMS.
-Full Name: Title: Phone: ALL PERSONNEL PARTICIPATING IN ANY ACTIVITY ON THIS & VMS IN HAVE THE FOLLOWING COMMUNICATED NA.
-2 OF ALL RELEVANT PERSONNI EVELOPMENT AND APPROVAL OF EL WHO HAVE BEEN CONSULTED AND COTHIS SWMS OMMUNICATED TO IN THE Safety meetings or toolbox talks will be sched and in account with a gislative requirements to first identify any site hazards, and then to further take steps to either eliminate or continuous each hazard.
-If an incident or a near miss occurs, all work must ste, anately.
+Cement Mixing S AFE WORK METHOD STA ATEMENT (SWMS) т ASK OR ACTIVITY: Cement Mixi ng Business Name: ABN: SWMS# Business Address: Contact Person: Phone: E ail: THIS SAFE WORK METHOD STATEMENT IS APPROV D BY THE PC.
+OF THE ROJECT Under the Work Health and Safety Regulation (WHS Regulation), a person conductive proposed work starts. acting a business or underlying (Pc V) is required to el ethat a safe work method statement (SWMS) is prepared before Full Name: Signature: NY Title: Date: Details of the person(s) responsible for ensuring implementation, monitoring compliant e of the SWIL as well as re eviews and modifications of the SWMS.
+Full Name: Title: Phone: ALL PERSONNEL PARTICIPATING IN ANY ACTIVITY ON THIS VMS HAVE THE FOLLOWING COMMUNICATED NA.
+2 OF ALL RELEVANT PERSONN EVELOPMENT AND APPROVAL OF IEL WHO HAVE BEEN CONSULTED AND THIS SWMS COMMUNICATED TO IN THE Safety meetings or toolbox talks will be sched ed in account with regislative requirements to first identify any site hazards, to continue the those hazards and then to further take steps to either eliminate or continue to further take.
+If an incident or a near miss occurs, all work must standardly.
 Depending on the severity of the incident, a meeting will be called with all workers to amend the SWMS if required.
 The meeting may also be an educational opportunity.
 Any changes made to the SWMS after an incident or a near miss must be approved by the Person Conducting Business or Undertaking and communicated to all relevant personnel.
 The SWMS must be kept and be available for inspection at least until the work is completed.
 Where a SWMS is revised, all versions should be kept.
 If a notifiable incident occurs in relation to which the SWMS relates, then the SWMS must be kept for at least two years from the occurrence of the notifiable incident.